pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 we can use throughout our pipeline.

 Open your text editor and create `vars.yml`.
-Here's what it should look like to start:
+Here's what it should look like to start, we can add things to this as we go:

 ```yaml
 platform-automation-bucket: your-bucket-name